 Claudia Zapata is a doctoral candidate in Southern Methodist University’s RASC/a: Rhetorics of Art, Space and Culture: Ph.D.
 Program in Art History.
 She received her B.A. and M.A. from University of Texas in Art History, specializing in Classic Maya art.
 Her research interests include curatorial methodologies of identity-based exhibitions, Texas Neo-Chicanoism, exhibition design, people of color zines, and designer toys.
 From 2010 to 2014 she served as the Curator of Exhibitions and Programs at the Mexic-Arte Museum in Austin, Texas.
 Zapata has curated over 30 exhibitions at the Mexic-Arte Museum and other Texas institutions, including A Viva Voz: Carmen Lomas Garza (2010), Sam Coronado: A Retrospective (2011), Death to Dollars: The Commercialization of Day of the Dead (2011), and Fantastic & Grotesque: José Clemente Orozco in Print (2014).
 Her recent projects include co-founding the Latinx art collective, Puro Chingón Collective in 2012.
 Within this experimental arts group, she develops art zines, prints, apparel, design, and art toys.
 Claudia has published articles in Panhandle-Plains Historical Review and the Aztlán: A Journal of Chicano Studies.
 She is currently pursuing her dissertation project, “Chicano Art is Not Dead: Politics on Display within Major U.S. Exhibitions.”
-From 2018-2019 Claudia will be the curatorial assistant at the Smithsonian American Art Collection in support of the exhibition ¡Printing the Revolution!
+From 2018-2019, Claudia is the Latino art curatorial assistant at the Smithsonian American Art in support of the exhibition ¡Printing the Revolution!
 Chicano Graphics from the Civil Rights Era to the Present.